Analysis

 Christophe Carugati

 Dr. Christophe Carugati is the founder of Digital Competition.
 He is a renowned and passionate expert on digital and competition issues with a strong reputation for doing impartial, high-quality research.
-After his PhD in law and economics on Big Data and Competition Law, he is an ex-affiliate fellow at the economic think-tank Bruegel and a lecturer in competition law and economics at Lille University.
+After his PhD in law and economics on Big Data and Competition Law, he is an ex-affiliate fellow at the economic think-tank Bruegel and an ex-lecturer in competition law and economics at Lille University.